how can i find the first number in a text string using excel

 =MIN(FIND({0,1,2,3,4,5,6,7,8,9},A2&"0123456789"))

-This formula returns the position of the first number in a string.
+This formula returns the exact character position of the first number in the string.

-For example, if the string is A0095B then this formula will return 2 since this is the position in the string where the first number occurs.
+For example, if the string is A0095B, the formula will return 2 since this is the position in the string where the first number (‘0’) occurs.
+The logic relies on the MIN function finding the smallest valid position returned by the array-based FIND function.

 =MID(A2,MIN(FIND({0,1,2,3,4,5,6,7,8,9},A2&"0123456789")),1)

-This formula returns the value of the first number in a string.
+This formula returns the value of the first number in a string by starting at the calculated position and extracting one character.

-For example, if the string is A0095B then this formula will return 0 since this is the value of the first number that occurs in the string.
+For example, if the string is A0095B, the formula will return 0 since this is the value of the first number that occurs at the calculated position 2 in the string.
+Note that the result of the MID function is always text, even if the extracted character is a digit.

 =MIN(FIND({0,1,2,3,4,5,6,7,8,9},A2&"0123456789"))